fireproofsocks/dotenvy/docs/reference/dotenv-file-format.md

 ## Command Substitution

 You need to add the output of a shell command in one of your variables?
 Simply add it with `$(your_command)` (available since version 1.0.0).
-This is helpful when tying into 3rd party password managers, e.g. [1Password](docs/1password.md).
+This is helpful when tying into 3rd party password managers, e.g. [1Password](docs/guides/1password.md).

     API_KEY=$(op read op://MyVault/SomeService/api_key)

 As with interpolated variables, the `$()` syntax only triggers the execution of a shell command when it appears _within double-quotes or in a line without quotes_.
-If you quote your value with single-quotes, the values will remain as-is.
+If you quote your value with single quotes, the values will remain as-is.